basnijholt/lovelace-ios-themes/README.md

   ... # your configuration.
 ```

-2. Move [backgrounds folder](backgrounds) to `/config/www/`.

-3. Add the following line to your `lovelace-ui.yaml` or use the RAW editor:
+2. Add the following line to your `lovelace-ui.yaml` or use the RAW editor:
 ```yaml
 background: var(--background-image)
 ```

-4. (Optional) add the following to the same file to make the header smaller (you need to install [cch](https://github.com/maykar/compact-custom-header) too):
+3. (Optional) add the following to the same file to make the header smaller (you need to install [cch](https://github.com/maykar/compact-custom-header) too):
 ```yaml
 cch:
   background: rgba(155,155,155,.25)